 In short: Yes, definitely!
 When it comes to career advancement, there are many fears of not being able to move past a certain role or there not being enough options to choose from within your chosen field.
 This is most definitely not the case with EFL careers.

 The reality is that the opportunity for advancement is broad and takes many different shapes and forms.
-While your EFL career may start in the classroom, you can move onto some exciting and equally fulfilling roles outside of it.
-If you are somebody who is just returning from an assignment abroad and are worried about what that may mean for your career, read about Caitlin’s experience to get a taste of just how possible it is to find amazing opportunities after such a big adventure!
+While your EFL career may start in the classroom (whether in person or online), you can move on to some exciting and equally fulfilling roles outside of it.

 Will I need additional qualifications for career advancement in EFL?